kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![Woman taking a selfie in the hotel room](../../content/tweets/hotel-room-selfie-pic.png)

 - I jump a step and understand immediately that this is a reference to me being hacked and [filmed in my hotel room in France on Good Friday](april.md#good-friday).
-- The tweet conversation follows that thinking although, in fact, the hotel room in the photo looks exactly like the hotel room I was in at that moment and I believe that understanding was the true intention behind the question.
+- The tweet conversation follows that thinking although, in fact, the hotel room in the photo looks exactly like the hotel room I am in at that moment and I believe that was the true intention behind the question.
 - I wonder who is managing this account.
 - Could it be the trumpet teacher again?
 - Whoever it is seems to know exactly what's been going on, right back to before [I went public on Twitter](september.md#going-public-on-twitter), when, I had assumed, the gang stalking was entirely Dénia-contained.